Huuaiyuan/3DGS_Loc_server/README.md

 ## 3. Data you need

 ### 3.1 The map (`model_path`)
+Create a `data` folder under the main folder.

 A trained 3DGS model directory.
 The complete layout, as in `data/lab/`: